azizMamadjon0v/British_Airways_internship-virtual-/README.md

 - Identify sentiment reviews

 Task 2:
-- Build a predictive model of customer behavior
+- Build a predictive model of customer behavior using ML models